Script structure

 - Sets key properties of the script such as its name, where it will appear when it is added to a chart, the precision and format of the values it displays, and certain values that govern its runtime behavior, such as the maximum number of drawing objects it will display on the chart.
 With strategies, the properties include parameters that control backtesting, such as initial capital, commission, slippage, etc.

-- Indicators must contain at least one function call which produces output on the chart (e.g., plot(), plotshape(), barcolor(), line.new(), etc.).
+- Indicators must call at least one function that creates a script output, such as plot(), plotshape(), barcolor(), line.new(), log.info(), alert(), etc.

-- Strategies must contain at least one
+- Strategies must call at least one order placement command or other output function.

 Code